rivas-lab/covid19/README.md

 ## Note

-This repo is a summary of joint effort for the community project from the Stanford Researchers and Clinicians, including (but not limited to) the following people: Yosuke Tanigawa, Marcelo Fernandez Vina, Euan Ashley, Carlos Bustamante, Julia Palacios, Benjamin Pinsky, Manuel A. Rivas.
+This repo is a summary of joint effort for the community project from the Stanford Researchers and Clinicians, including (but not limited to) the following people: Yosuke Tanigawa, Kazutoyo Osoegawa, Marcelo Fernandez Vina, Euan Ashley, Carlos Bustamante, Julia Palacios, Benjamin Pinsky, Manuel A. Rivas.

 ## Acknowledgement